Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Pumping of surface Hall states

-where $N_\pm$ count the number of times an eigenvalue of $\hat{h}_A(t)$ crosses the curve $E(t)$ from below/above, respectively, during the full cycle $t \in \SM^1$. \end{definition}
+where $N_{\omega,\pm}^A$ count the number of times an eigenvalue of $\widehat H_\omega^A(t)$ crosses the curve $E(t)$ from below/above, respectively, during the full cycle $t \in \SM^1$. \end{definition}

-\begin{remark}{\rm The number defined in \eqref{Eq:SF} can be shown to be independent of the choice of $E(t)$ \cite{CPRS2006}, hence a true characteristic of the gap $G$.
-If $E(t)$ represents the variation of the Fermi energy of the system during the adiabatic cycle, then the spectral flow \eqref{Eq:SF} measures the number of electrons per unit area excited to the conduction band during one full cycle.} $\Diamond$ \end{remark}
+\begin{remark}{\rm The number defined in \eqref{Eq:SF} can be shown to be independent of the choice of $E(t)$ or of the boundary condition used to confine the coordinates in area $A$ \cite{CPRS2006}, hence \eqref{Eq:SF} is a true characteristic of the gap $\bm G$.
+If one starts the adiabatic cycle from a trivial TRS phase with gapped surface spectrum, then it is immediate to see that the spectral flow \eqref{Eq:SF} measures the number of electrons per unit area exchanged by the valence and conduction bands after one full adiabatic cycle.} $\Diamond$ \end{remark}

-We now compute the exponential map in \eqref{Eq:KDiagram}.
-Henceforth, let $(\bm h,G)$ be a gapped Hamiltonian from $\bm \Aa_3$.
-From \cite{PS}[p.~105], we have:
+We now compute the exponential map ${\rm Exp}$ in \eqref{Eq:KDiagram} and establish the bulk-boundary correspondence for ${\rm Sf}(\hat{\bm h},\bm G)$.
+Henceforth, let $(\bm h,\bm G)$ be a gapped Hamiltonian from $\bm \Aa_3$.
+From \cite{PS}[Proposition.~4.3.1], we have